University of Maine at Machias: Activities

 All student organizations are run independently through an elected process with oversight by a Student Senate.
 Students are responsible for meetings, financial organization, and group meetings and outings.

-Additionally, there are a great deal of unofficial activities on campus, ranging from hallway sports to movie nights in the lounge.
-UMM offers a wide variety of activities for all manner of students.

 Greek organizations

 There are seven Greek organizations on campus, four fraternities and three sororities.
-Some organizations are nationally affiliated, while others are local and exist solely at the University of Maine at Machias.
-All groups are run independently and jointly form Greek Council, which oversees Greek life as a whole.
-The recognized Greek fraternities on campus are Psi Delta (a local chapter of the Alpha Delta), Kappa Mu Alpha, Sigma Chi Lambda, and Omicron Delta Pi (a co-ed fraternal organization).
-The sororities located on campus are Epsilon Sigma Alpha, Kappa Alpha Kappa, and Phi Tau Phi.

 Sunrise Senior College

 The University of Maine at Machias is the home of Sunrise Senior College, which is one of 16 enrichment experience institutions in Maine for people 50 and over and their partners of any age.
+There are no academic credentials required to attend.
 Founded in 2002 as part of the Maine Senior College Network, Sunrise Senior College offers most of its classes on the UMM campus.
-SSC has fall and spring semesters, but they only generally follow UMM's semesters—all of the SSC courses are shorter.
 The courses are not for credit, are taught by volunteers with expertise in their areas, and no one needs to be a college (or even high school) graduate to attend.

-Maine Blackfly Breeders Association Annual Convention

-The University of Maine at Machias has for many years been host to the annual Maine Blackfly Breeders Association convention in March.
-Convention-goers are asked to bring limericks, jokes, stories and songs for annual contests.
-Exhibits, art, crafts and other items also are sought.
-Special guests in March 2009 were members of the UMM Ukulele Club.
-Bloody Merry, an 8-foot-long black fly who made her debut at the 2007 convention, was in attendance, gently flapping her wings and posing for admirers.
-Breeders also heard the latest buzz on the association’s attempts at establishing a blackfly farm in Washington County, first discussed at last year’s event.
-(The blackfly farm would harness the power of black flies to provide renewable energy.)

 Athletics

-Maine–Machias (UMM) athletic teams were the Clippers.
-The university was a member of the United States Collegiate Athletic Association (USCAA), primarily competing in the Yankee Small College Conference (YSCC) from 2011–12 to 2019–20.
+The Maine-Machias (UMM) athletic teams were called the Clippers.
+The university campus-based college was a member of the United States Collegiate Athletic Association (USCAA), primarily competing in the Yankee Small College Conference (YSCC) from 2011–12 to 2019–20.
 The Clippers previously participated in the Sunrise Athletic Conference of the National Association of Intercollegiate Athletics (NAIA) from 2002–03 to 2010–11.

-Maine–Machias (UMM) competed in five intercollegiate varsity sports: Men's sports included basketball and soccer; while women's sports included basketball, soccer and volleyball.
+UMM competed in five intercollegiate varsity sports: Men's sports included basketball and soccer; while women's sports included basketball, soccer and volleyball.